5 Things to Consider Before Getting a Smartphone in Japan

 Ah, life decisions.
 Maybe you’re thinking about coming to Japan.
 Or, maybe you’re already here trying to settle in.
 As exciting as Japan is, living here still brings the stress of starting anew.
 It’s best to tackle each big decision one at a time and remove any “maybes.”

-GaijinPot has always been about getting you a leg up in Japan — be it finding your first job, place to study or visit and even your first apartment.
-Of course, all of these situations are easier after getting a good mobile phone plan.
-It can mean you know your number before traveling and have data on arrival.
+Be it finding your first job, a place to study or visit, or your first apartment —all of these situations are easier after getting a good mobile phone plan.
+The best plans mean you know your number before traveling and have data on arrival.
 It can also allow you to pay using your own debit or credit card, end the contract anytime, access your account online and do it all in English.

 Sound good?
 You’ve got a few choices to consider before finding the ideal phone plan for Japan.
 Fortunately, we’ve tackled most of them for you — so let’s go through them one by one before you make that call.

 If there’s one thing Japan excels at, it’s high-quality service, but that service doesn’t always come with a lot of choices.
 Most people don’t want to be roped into a two-year contract.
 But, if you go with one of the three major cell phone service providers, get ready to sign your life away.
 What’s more, a lot of these shops don’t offer English support, so you might not even realize how much you’re really paying.

 If you go with one of the three major cell phone service providers, get ready to sign your life away.

 - You don’t wish to sign up for a two-year contract on your first day?

 - You don’t even understand the choices, anyway?

 Assuming you’ve got an unlocked smartphone when you arrive in Japan and can pick-up Wi-Fi, here are your options: